-is an Assistant Professor of English at Hostos Community College, part of the City University of New York.
+is an Associate Professor and Deputy Chair of English at Hostos Community College, part of the City University of New York.

 Research Interests